 “Yes, it does… (cont'd)”

 You can read much more about this school in these books and also order an amazing DVD The School: Humanity's New Future taken at this forest school.
-The words and images of these children will move you to tears — and touch the very core of your being — as you are reminded of the extraordinary beauty within every human being.
+The words and images of these children will move you to tears — and touch the very core of your being — as you are reminded of the extraordinary beauty and potential within every human being.